chandula04/Smart-Cart-Plus/Guide/STAFF_DASHBOARD_GUIDE.md

 # Staff Dashboard User Guide

 ## Overview
-The SmartCart Plus Staff Dashboard is a comprehensive management system for store staff to manage products, store sections, monitor traffic, and track product expiry alerts.
+The SmartCart Plus Staff Dashboard is a comprehensive management system for store staff to manage products, store sections, and track product expiry alerts.

 ## Features